New Warriors (TV pilot)

 Marvel's New Warriors is an unaired American television pilot created and written by Kevin Biegel for Freeform, based on the Marvel Comics superhero team of the same name.
 It was intended to be set in the Marvel Cinematic Universe (MCU) and acknowledge the continuity of the franchise's films and other television series.
 The pilot was produced by ABC Signature Studios and Marvel Television.

 The pilot stars Milana Vayntrub as Doreen Green / Squirrel Girl and Derek Theler as Craig Hollis / Mr. Immortal, who make up the New Warriors along with Jeremy Tardy, Calum Worthy, Matthew Moy, and Kate Comer.
-The young group learn to cope with their new abilities in a terrifying world.
+The young group learn to cope with their new abilities in a terrifying world while being filmed for a documentary.
 By August 2016, Marvel Television had developed a series centered on the New Warriors and began offering it to cable networks and streaming outlets.
 In April 2017, New Warriors received a series order of 10 episodes from Freeform, with Biegel joining as showrunner and writing the first script.
 The pilot had been produced by November 2017.

 New Warriors was planned to premiere in 2018 on Freeform, and had the potential to launch multiple spinoff series based on each of the New Warriors characters.
-However, by November 2017 the network no longer had room in its schedule to begin airing the series in 2018, and returned it to Marvel Television so the studio could shop the series to other Disney-owned networks.
+However, by November 2017, the network no longer had room in its schedule to begin airing the series in 2018, and returned it to Marvel Television so the studio could shop the series to other Disney-owned networks.
 These efforts were ultimately unsuccessful, and the series was officially considered dead by the end of September 2019.

 Premise

-Six superpowered young people with offbeat powers different from the Avengers want to make a positive impact in the world, even if they are not quite ready to be heroes.
+Six superpowered young people with powers different from the Avengers want to make a positive impact in the world, even if they are not quite ready to be heroes.
+Tasked with protecting Cleveland, Ohio, their exploits are captured by a documentary crew.